BitCrush♪26

 Do I need music or code experience?

 No!
 All skill levels are welcome.
-We'll provide tutorials and mentorship.
+We'll provide coaching and mentorship.

 What should I bring?

-Just your laptop!
+Just your iPad!
 We'll provide WiFi, workspace, and refreshments.

 What can I win?

-The competition will be on Saturday, November 15, 2025 on the Evanston campus in Annenberg Hall.
-Setup will start at 3pm and the competition will run until 7pm.
+The BitCrush showcase will be on Saturday, April 11, 2026 at Chute Middle School.
+Setup will start at 10:30am and the event will run until 1pm.

 Who can be in the competition?